Glenn Poorman, September 2022

 Figure 3.
 Pulse Wave

 The following sample plays the single sawtooth tone again with all frequencies audible.
 Then the cutoff value is slowly increased and then slowly decreased again.
 There are other types of filters you might see depending on the unit or software.
 The band pass filter allows frequencies within a certain range or band to pass through while rejecting frequencies outside of that range.
+The notch filter does just the opposite rejecting the frequencies within the band while allowing the ones outside to pass.
 The comb filter removes frequencies across the spectrum resulting in a frequency response consisting of a series of spikes (resembling a comb).

 In addition to removing frequencies, the filter also allows frequencies to be enhanced by feeding a portion of the signal at the cutoff frequency back through the filter again.
 This control is referred to as resonance.
 Adjusting the resonance can generate some interesting sounds and is responsible for some of the classic sounds that people consider to be the most "synthy."